scarv/miracle/target/sakurax_mb3/README.md

 - Clock Generator Core - 12.5 Mhz

 Notes:
-- The AXI interconnect has an register stage between the master and slave ports.
 - The LMB interfaces have no such registering.
+- The AXI BRAM 0 device has 0 register stages between the CPU and the memory.
+- The AXI BRAM 1 device has 1 register stage between the CPU and the memory.
+- By default, the linker script loads code and data into AXI BRAM 0.

 ## System Memory Map